Tl;dr: A direct to consumer landscape overview and an excel you can download.

 Dollar Shave Club.
 We all saw the video.
 In 4 years this direct to consumer company got $240m in revenue (2016) and flipped to Unilever for $1bn.
 Seriously, joining the 3 comma club with razor blades?
 Yup.
 They aren’t the only company killing it though, in the fuddy duddy world of physical ecommerce, but in the direct to consumer model for FMCG, they’ve certainly made a name for themselves and banked.

 Direct to consumer?

 So what’s the direct to consumer model.
-Well it’s an innovation in supply chain which typically involves skipping out the middle man, so stock goes from factory to consumer.
+Well, it’s an innovation in the supply chain which typically involves skipping out the middleman, so the stock goes from factory to consumer.
 Traditional retailers being skipped out, which is just music to their ears.
 Not.
 This theoretically results in better prices for consumers and higher margins for startups.

-Have a look at how Warby Parker describe it:
+Have a look at how Warby Parker describes it:

 Most of the heaviest funded payers all pick something everyone is already using, but didn’t know could be better and or cheaper.
 So there’s typically some innovation in terms of either quality or pricing.
 Sure, there are some cool innovations being sold direct to consumer, but creating a market is hard with a d.
 Market education is very expensive.
 It’s often far smarter to be a fastish follower than a leader (See Rocket Internet spending millions to educate Asia, Latam etc only for all sorts of new players crop up).

 A point to be made here is that the market size is pretty huge.
 Every vertical you want to have a go at is $10bn+ (often).
 So it’s worth a fight.